-Of the projects that you’ve been involved in over the last few years, which would you say afforded you the chance to learn new things and broaden your experiences the most?
+Of the projects that you’ve been involved with over the last few years, which would you say afforded you the chance to learn new things and broaden your experiences the most?

-Tim: The feature film trailer music making world traditionally is slow moving creatively, to the point of parody and cliche sometimes.
+Tim: The film trailer world is traditionally slow-moving, creatively speaking, to the point of parody and cliche sometimes.
 Editors use the same type of elements and music over and over, to the point where it starts to sound generic.
 I think if I had a challenge, it would be to try and inject some more creativity into it all and have the executive at the studio still enjoy it.
-If we stray too far from what they’re used to, they typically bring it back to us and say "We can’t do that.
-It sounds too out-of-the-box".
+If we stray too far from what they’re used to, they typically bring it back to us and say “We can’t do that.
+It sounds too out-of-the-box”.
 It was a surprise to me when I first entered the trailer business that it was fundamentally conservative.
 I thought it would be more of a creative arena, but from a structure standpoint, it’s very formulaic and has been for a long time.
 So we’re often challenged with finding new ways to make the sound more engaging within the context of that structure.